tiacsys/bridle/boards/shields/loopback_test/doc/index.rst

 - two UART interfaces, 1st for counterpart and 2nd for test case

 .. note::
-   Sometimes boards declare standard headers like |Arduino R3| but not define all connections.
+   Sometimes boards declare standard headers like |Arduino UNO R3| but not define all connections.
 Make sure that the board you are using have all definitions to avoid build errors (see :ref:`shields` for more details).

 Supported variations